browserslist/browserslist/README.md

 * [`browserslist-rs`] is a Browserslist port to Rust.
 * [`browserl.ist`](https://browserl.ist/) is an online tool to check what browsers will be selected by some query.
+* [`browserslist-update-action`] is a GitHub Action to automatically runs `npx browserslist@latest --update-db` and proposes a pull request to merge updates.
 * [`browserslist-ga`] and [`browserslist-ga-export`] download your website browsers statistics to use it in `> 0.5% in my stats` query.
 * [`browserslist-useragent-regexp`] compiles Browserslist query to a RegExp